champioz/twitchrecommender/README.md

-# Twitch Recommender
+# A recommendation system for Twitch livestreams using community detection

-This project outlines efforts to build and evaluate a recommendation system using several different unsupervised community detection algorithms.
-For a longer writeup, see the [report](https://github.com/champioz/twitchrecommender/blob/main/report.pdf).
+_This project outlines efforts to build and evaluate a recommendation system using several different unsupervised community detection algorithms.
+For a longer writeup, see the [report](https://github.com/champioz/twitchrecommender/blob/main/report.pdf)._

+## Problem
+Twitch.tv is an entertainment livestreaming website where channels broadcast in a variety of categories -- like games, music, sports, and art.
+These categories present an opportunity to identify channels that are similar to one another.
+I want to test whether a large historical database of past broadcasts on Twitch.tv can be used to create a robust recommendation system for future viewers.

+## My solution
+I gathered this historical data manually from [SullyGnome](https://sullygnome.com/) using Python and Selenium, cleaned the results into a large matrix representing the proportion of a channel's overall bradcast time spent on each category, and evaluated several different unsupervized community detection techniques to label groups of similar channels.
+I then trained and evaluated a recommender system using [a dataset of past user viewing habits](https://cseweb.ucsd.edu/~jmcauley/datasets.html).

 ## 1) Data Collection